Find the answers to the most common questions.

 An application can publish serializable data on a topic which is sent to all subscribers.
 Another application can then subscribe to the same topic to receive the published data.

 All this can be achieved with only a few lines of code in your applications.

 Toit offers publicly available APIs, which are designed to make it easy to ingest collected device data into your own IoT backend.

 Toit provides a GRPC API for communicating with the Toit console from your client application.
-We have example implementations of client applications written in Java, Python, Dart, C#, Golang, and NodeJS, that shows how to allow a client application to do all public operations on the Toit console.
+We have example implementations for Java, Python, Dart, C#, Golang, and NodeJS, that shows how to allow a client application to do all public operations on the Toit console.

-Toit also offers high-level APIs for metrics and logs, that are optimized for size.
+Toit also offers high-level APIs for system metrics and logs, that are optimized for size.

 There are only a few steps required to get started with Toit.
 First, you need a Toit account.